harishmathanan/react-typescript-template/README.md

 In order to have a development server, add express to the project `yarn add --dev express @types/express`.

-Next create a server.ts file in the root directory, and add the below.
+Next create a server.js file in the root directory, and add the below.

     'use strict';